Mansfield: 20th century

+Andrew Carnegie.
+1905 was also the year that the Mansfield and District Light Railways tram system was opened; it closed in 1932.

+Elizabeth II and her husband Prince Philip, Duke of Edinburgh visited Mansfield in 1977, to mark her Silver Jubilee.

 Ancient markets

-Mansfield is a market town with a 700-year-old market tradition; a Royal charter was issued in 1227.
-The present market square was created after demolition under the Improvement Act of 1823.
+Mansfield is a market town with a 700-year-old market tradition; a royal charter was issued in 1227.
+The present market square was created after demolition under the Mansfield Improvement Act 1823(4 Geo.
+4. c. xcii).
 In the centre is the Bentinck Memorial, built in 1849, which commemorates Lord George Bentinck (1802–1848), son of the William Bentinck, 4th Duke of Portland, a local landowner.

-A nearby area called Buttercross Market in West Gate, the site of an old cattle market, has a centrepiece of local stone dating from the 16th century.
+The nearby Buttercross Market in West Gate, site of an old cattle market and named for the buttercross, has a centrepiece of local sandstone dating from the 16th century.
 Mansfield District Council closed this section in 2015.
 Adjacent is Mansfield Library, officially opened by Queen Elizabeth II in 1977 and refurbished in 2012.
-The old Carnegie Library, founded in 1905 in Leeming Street, was used from 1976 as an arts and performance centre.

-Geography and climate

-Mansfield has a temperate oceanic climate (Köppen: Cfb), with a narrow temperature range, an even spread of rainfall, low levels of sunshine and often breezy conditions throughout the year.
-The closest weather-station records for Mansfield come from Warsop in Meden Vale, seven miles to the north.
+The West Gate Pump commemorates John Adams bringing the first Methodist service to Mansfield in 1788.